EduardBolanos/ciLisp/README.md

 digit ::= 0 | 1 | 2 | 3 | 4 | 5 | 6 | 7 | 8 | 9

 The following expression:
-> (print s_expr)
+(print s_expr)

-Should print the value of the s­expression in the format depending on the type of the expression:
+Should print the value of the s-expression in the format depending on the type of the expression:

 Real variables should print with double precision with two spaces after the dot (even if there are only zeros to the right of the dot), Untyped values should print as real values,